Chapter 9. Cold War Canada, 1945-1991

 Scale had a major impact on not only farm size and market conditions, but also on productive and gender relationships in farm households.
 In the 19th century, most butter and cheese production was done by women in farm households.
 The rise of industrial butter and cheese production in the early 20th century pushed women out of dairying, and moved them from major productive household responsibilities to largely reproductive ones such as childrearing.

 The state came to play a much greater role in the countryside.
 In the late 19th-century, federal experimental farms in small places like Nappan, Nova Scotia; and Kamloops, British Columbia; provincial agricultural colleges in places like Guelph, Ontario, and Truro, Nova Scotia; and statistical agencies across the country offered research, education, and support.
 During World War II, the federal government stepped in to regulate grain supplies and food production.
 State-run agencies like the National Wheat Board were created during the Great Depression to provide price stability, particularly for farmers dependent on international markets.
-Along with cooperatives and for products like dairy and eggs, Canadian agriculture increasingly utilized market regulation to protect individual farmers against the uncertainties of international markets and price competition from the much larger United States agricultural sector.
+Along with cooperatives and marketing boards for products like dairy and eggs, Canadian agriculture increasingly utilized market regulation to protect individual farmers against the uncertainties of international markets and price competition from the much larger United States agricultural sector.

 Kids gather around a man holding a book, leaning against the hood of a van.
 Some kids hold books.